|Location:||Cambodia – Oddar Meanchey province|

 According to a letter issued in 2007 by provincial authorities, 31 villages occupying an area of 4,500 hectares in three communes were located within the boundaries of the proposed concessions.
 Community representatives report that in May 2007, the land concessions were demarcated and villagers were warned to stop using the land that overlapped with the concessions.
 In April 2008, the company started clearing the land.

-Throughout 2008-2009, more than 800 smallholder families in Kon Kriel commune were forced to give up their land for the Angkor Sugar concession.
+Throughout 2008-2009, more than 2,000 smallholder families in Kon Kriel commune were forced to give up their land for the Angkor Sugar concession.
 Affected households lost extensive rice fields, plantation/orchard land, and grazing land as well as the associated crops that sustained their livelihoods.
-Crops including rice, watermelon, fruit, vegetables, maize, cassava, sweet potatoes, and soybean were lost.
+Crops including rice, watermelon, maize, cassava, sweet potatoes, and soybeans were lost.
 Sampled households interviewed by Equitable Cambodia lost five hectares of rice fields on average.
 Annual market-related losses from rice crops averaged $1,570 per family.
 Compensation provided for these losses was generally a plot of inferior land that was much smaller than what they lost and often already owned by others.

 The most grave human rights violations occurred in O’Bat Moan village in Kon Kriel commune, which was entirely destroyed to make way for Mitr Phol’s plantations.
 In April 2008, 154 homes in the village were forcibly demolished by Angkor Sugar Company staff under the guidance of local authorities.
 Further evictions occurred in October 2009, when around 100 homes were burned to the ground by approximately 150 police, military police and hired demolition workers.
 Most affected families lost all of their possessions during the evictions and were left landless and homeless.
 Even their rice crops, which they were about to harvest, were reportedly looted by company staff and security forces, leaving them without essential food and income in the immediate aftermath of the evictions.
 These forced evictions were preceded by arrests and an assault on the former village chief.
-Two community leaders were sentenced to two years in jail on charges of ‘clearing State forest’, while two others were released after serving over six months in pre-trial detention.
+Two community leaders were sentenced to two years in jail on charges of ‘clearing State forest,’while two others were released after serving over six months in pre-trial detention.
 One was pregnant at the time and gave birth during her eight months of imprisonment.

-Only 14 families from O’Bat Moan village received compensation in the form of a 1 ha plot of forested land in a remote area.
+Only 14 families from O’Bat Moan village received compensation in the form of a one hectare plot of forested land in a remote area.
 The shelters that these families have rebuilt there are rudimentary and do not provide sufficient protection against the elements.
 They lack access to sanitation and drinking water.
 Transportation is difficult to arrange, time consuming, and costly due to the remote location and poor conditions of the access road.
 Thus, access to health care, education and the outside community is severely limited.
 The closest school, for example, is 10 kilometers away.

 Many affected people resorted to illegal migration to Thailand after they lost their land to the sugar concessions.